michaellengyel/sheep_environment/README.md

 There are two ways to test the environment.
 Run the "suite_manual.py" file to test manually or run "suite_random.py" to test random behaviour.

 When adding or removing a dependency from the environment.yml list, run:
 $ conda env update --file environment.yml

+To run Tensorboard enter:
+$ tensorboard --logdir=/path/to/output/logs/folder/

 ### Used Sources/Dependencies